 Supporting Crisis Stabilization for Youth and Young Adults during Reentry

 Produced by the Council of State Governments (CSG) Justice Center, this document emphasizes the critical need for crisis stabilization support for young people and young adults with behavioral health needs as they transition from correctional facilities back into the community.
-It highlights that many of these individuals have mental health disorders and are at high risk of experiencing crises, often due to pre-existing trauma or lack of appropriate care.
+It highlights that many of these individuals have behavioral health disorders and are more susceptible to experiencing crises, often due to pre-existing harm or distress or lack of appropriate care.

 Key points: